pascalhabluetzel/grifo/README.md

 - Integrate DARN.
 - Add species names of closest matches.
 - Allow for costum reference databases.
+- Check whether connection can be made to BOLDigger.

 # BRICO
 BRICO is an analysis pipeline for nanopore metabarcoding sequence data.